zoom2009/react-native-swipe-cards-deck/README.md

   color: string, // for customizing the color of text-in-a-box default view of the action
   containerStyle: ViewProps.style, // customing the style of the animated container (the box of text-in-a-box view)
   textStyle: TextViewProps.style, // customing the style of the text in text-in-a-box view
-  view: ReactElement // when set, uses the custom view instead of the default text-in-a-box - takes priority on text/color }
+  view: ReactElement, // when set, uses the custom view instead of the default text-in-a-box - takes priority on text/color
+  onAction: function, // a function to handle on action fired }

 interface Actions {